bloomreach/bloomreach-discovery-data-validator/README.md

 ## Introduction

-The Bloomreach Feed Validator is a Java program designed to verify the correctness of a JSONLines feed file.
+The Bloomreach Data Validator is a Java program designed to verify the correctness of a JSONLines feed file.
 This guide will walk you through the steps to run the program successfully.

 ### Prerequisites